43.8% Inside, 56.2% Outside: The Reach of Jefferson City Across Missouri

 Why this happened

-Jefferson City was chosen as Missouri's capital in 1821 as a midpoint between the two population centres of the era: St. Louis on the east border and Kansas City on the west.
-Two centuries later both cities are still the population anchors, and Jefferson City still sits between them — close to neither.
+Jefferson City was designated Missouri's capital in 1821, centrally located.
+Two centuries later, St. Louis and Kansas City are the population anchors, and Jefferson City sits between them — close to neither.
 The 100-mile radius from the capital reaches 43.8% of Missourians, mostly in central Missouri and the rural counties that span the I-70 corridor.
 St. Louis and Kansas City sit 136+ miles in opposite directions, both beyond the circle.

 The biggest cities inside the 100-mile radius